Search

 The ADS is a specialty society of the Royal Australasian College of Physicians (RACP), which is responsible for the training of diabetes specialists (endocrinologists), and ensuring that specialists maintain and improve their skills and knowledge.
 Through our Annual Scientific Meeting, and activities such as the development of a diabetes curriculum, the ADS provides ongoing education and training.
 The ADS also delivers training to general practitioners through workshops and lectures that are a part of their Continuing Professional Development (CPD points).

 ADS plays an important part in supporting research in diabetes in Australia.
-It represents researchers in basic science, clinical medicine, epidemiology, and public health.
+It represents researchers in discovery science, clinical medicine, epidemiology, and public health.
 The Annual Scientific Meeting now known as the Australasian Diabetes Congress (ADC, provides researchers with a forum to present and share their discoveries and to establish collaborative research.
 It also provides an opportunity for Endocrinologists to learn about and become involved in research happening in Australia.
 The ADS also reviews, administers and funds a number of research awards/grants/fellowships.

 The National Association of Diabetes Centres (NADC) was established in 1994 as a national collective of Diabetes Centres that seek to improve the standard of care available to people with diabetes.
 These Diabetes Centres strive to be Centres of Excellence in diabetes care.
 Our standards are underpinned by the principles of chronic disease management, including a multidisciplinary approach with an effective system of service delivery, integration and coordination of care between different services and service providers (including general practice), support for self-management, evidence-based decision support and clinical information systems, with the focus being on proactive maintenance of good health and complications prevention.
 NADC Diabetes Centres aim to bridge the gap between the acute care hospital system, and the long-term chronic care of primary care and community services.
 The NADC is an organisation jointly established by the Australian Diabetes Society (ADS) and the Australian Diabetes Educators Association (ADEA).
 Since March 2015, NADC has been a division of the Australian Diabetes Society Limited.